azsk/AzTS-docs/01-Setup and getting started/README.md

    3. Update UI AD application redirection URL.
    4. Grant AD applications permission to request OAuth2.0 implicit flow access tokens.
 This is required for browser-based apps.
    5. Grant 'User.Read' permission to UI AD application.
 This permission is used to read logged in user's details such as name, email, and photo.

+> _**Note:** If you do not have the permission to run this command, please contact your administrator to complete the setup using [this PowerShell script](../Scripts/ScriptToSetupAzureADApplicationForAzTSUI.ps1?raw=1).
+To run this script, you need to provide the subscription id and resource group name in which AzTS solution needs to be installed._

 ``` Powershell
 # -----------------------------------------------------------------#